ltdev22/docker-containers/README.md

 # My docker images
+# Docker images

-Just keeping my Docker images organised in one repository :)
+Keeping the containers I have created and use for various different projects organised in one repository :)

-Note to myself: you might actually need the sandbox folder so don't delete it ;)
+Note to myself: Do not delete _sandbox_ folder.